4lex4/scantailor-advanced/README.md

     * Separate highlighting for selection leader in thumbnails.
     * Navigating between selected pages.
       Use **`Shift+PgUp/Q`** and **`Shift+PgDown/W`** to navigate between selected pages.
+    * Added buttons to navigate between pages.

   * Added options in the settings to manage the quality and size of thumbnails.
     It's possible to switch thumbnail quality while working on a project with the changes applied immediately.
     For every quality chosen a cache is created.
+    *Usage example: you could use this feature for the preview purpose, which is faster than simple navigating between pages.
+    Undock the thumbnails panel, set the quality, for ex., to 700, and size to 1000.
+You can mark problem pages with `Ctrl+Click` on a thumbnail and navigate between these selected pages after finishing to fix them.
+To finish the preview change the quality and size values back and dock the panel.*

   * Fixed other bugs of official, Enhanced and Featured versions and made lots of other improvements.